 James is a senior associate in the children and education law team.
-He is a member of the Law Society’s Children Law Panel meaning he is accredited to represent children in court proceedings, and is a Resolution accredited specialist in private law children disputes and adoption.
+As a member of the Law Society’s Children Law Panel James is able to represent children in court proceedings and he is a Resolution accredited specialist in private law children disputes and adoption.

-James offers clients clear, focussed and practical advice.
-He understands the importance of supporting his clients in what can be unfamiliar and daunting situations, and aims to achieve the best outcomes for families and children at the earliest opportunity.
-James undertakes most of the advocacy at all stages of his cases, giving his clients continuity throughout their matters.
+James provides clear, focussed and practical advice and aims to achieve the best outcomes for families and children whether in court or through negotiations.
+He undertakes most of the advocacy at all stages of his cases, giving his clients continuity throughout their matters.

-He has extensive experience advising and representing adult and child clients in matters including:
+James has extensive experience advising and representing adult and child clients in:

 - all aspects of arrangements for children when parents separate (who children live with and how they spend time with separated parents), parental responsibility, and applications to move overseas with children (leave to remove applications)

 - applications to adopt children.
-James is well placed to advise and guide clients through the adoption process as a result of his extensive experience in public law proceedings
+James is well placed to advise and guide clients through the adoption process as a result of his expertise in public law proceedings

-- arrangements for extended family members, for example grandparents, to care for children such as special guardianship orders, including the financial and other support that may be available to carers
+- arrangements for grandparents and extended family members to care for children such as special guardianship orders, including the financial and other support that may be available to carers

 - child protection matters, where James has experience helping families deal with and resolve social services investigations as advantageously as possible

-- issues around foster care, for example advising foster carers in disputes with their fostering agencies, and representing parents to secure the right placements and support for children in foster care
+- issues around foster care including advising foster carers in disputes with their fostering agencies, and representing parents to secure the right placements and support for children in foster care

 - Member of Resolution and the Association of Lawyers for Children